1860 New York gubernatorial election

 The 1860 New York gubernatorial election was held on November 6, 1860.
 Incumbent Governor Edwin D. Morgan was re-elected to a second term in office over William Kelly.
 The election was held alongside a referendum on universal adult male suffrage, which failed.

 Constitutional Union nomination

 The Constitution Union state convention met on July 13 at Utica.
 They appointed a committee to form an electoral ticket "at a suitable time ... in such manner as they deem best calculated to unite National Union men of every name and designation."
-The committee ultimately resolved to endorse the majority Democratic ticket, led by William Kelly.
+The committee ultimately resolved to endorse the Douglas Democratic ticket, led by William Kelly.